malaikaIshtiaq/Resume/README.md

 * Familiar with Vagrant and Virtual box
 * Proficient in Git Version Control

+## Front End
+* CSS Animation And Illustration
+* CSS (Proficient in Scss, CSS Grids, CSS flexbox, CSS Animations, Media Queries)
+* Less/Sass/Scss
+* Pug/Haml
+* Javascript + ES6
+* ERB
+* Jquery
+* Bootstrap
+* HTML5
+* Wordpress

 ## Skills
-* Profiecient in making pure CSS animations and illustration.
-* Developed and maintained View layer of MVC framework using jQuery, HTML, CSS and sass framework.
 * Proficient in Ruby On Rails.
 * Knowledgeable in Javascript.
 * Familiar with the automation of testing platforms such as RSpec and minitest.
 * Able to integrate several databases together to form one database system.
+* Profiecient in making pure CSS animations and illustration.
+* Developed and maintained View layer of MVC framework using jQuery, HTML, CSS and sass framework.
 * Masterful with UI styling tool Bootstrap and Less / Scss and Sass (CSS preprocessor).
 * Clean code writer that is fully versed in object-oriented coding.
 * Competent with templating languages on the server side such as ERB,Pug and Haml.